 Stovetop BBQ Chicken vs. Grilled BBQ Chicken

 Did you grow up eating barbecue chicken?
-It wasn’t a regular dish in our family, but I remember having it at a friend’s house when I was a kid, almost every weekend.
-They cooked bone-in BBQ chicken on the grill, and it was a messy affair to eat it.
-Imagine, the scene was so messy, that they always prepared a few wet washcloths available at the table.
+It wasn’t a regular dish in our family, but I remember having it at a friend’s house when I was a kid almost every weekend.
+They cooked bone-in BBQ chicken on the grill and eating it was messy.
+Imagine the scene was so messy that they always prepared a few wet washcloths available at the table.

 Enjoy Your Stovetop BBQ!

 Finally, I am interested in your angle on this issue.
 What is your favorite way to cook and serve bbq chicken?
 Will the stovetop bbq chicken recipe become handy on a rainy day for you too?
 Tell me all about your barbecue experience and share your advice in the comments section!